 First of all ties don’t have be worn on the weekend to be casual.
 Your casual wardrobe can and should extend past Friday to Sunday night, but that’s a different conversation.

 Pulling off the casual tie is all about width, fabric, and construction.
 Your regular business tie is usually 3 inches so keeping your casual ties slimmer than 3 inches you’ll automatically create a more casual look.
 In my opinion 2 3/4 inches is the sweet spot for a slim tie.
-I wouldn’t go any less than 2 inches for the skinny tie look unless you’re in a rock band or you’re last name is Beiber.
+I wouldn’t go any less than 2 inches for the skinny tie look unless you’re in a rock band or your last name is Beiber.

 When it comes to fabric most of your professional ties are probably silk which is soft and shiny.
 To downplay your business look and upgrade your casual, wear something matte, (not shiny) and add texture.
 Try chambray, wool, cashmere or linen.
 Last but not least the construction of your tie is integral in showing off your casual side.
 Instead of the pointed blade on your business ties opt for a square or flat bottomed knit tie.
 These ties are inherently laid back but still stylish.
 Try a silk or wool knit in 2- 2/34 inches and you’re in business…I mean casual.
 If you’re a bow tie man the same rules apply.
 Smooth and silky for business…rough and textured for play.
-Give these tips a try and you’re buddies won’t have much to say.
+Give these tips a try and your buddies won’t have much to say.
 If they do, send them my way.